linode/docs/docs/guides/websites/cms/wordpress/update-php-for-wordpress/index.md

 ### How to Install a Specific Version of PHP

 There could be occasions when a different version of PHP is required, for example, when compatibility with a theme must be maintained.
-To install a specific version of PHP, follow the below instructions.
+To install a specific version of PHP, follow the instructions below.

 Depending on the system, the necessary PHP packages might already be available.
-To determine whether this is the case, follow the below instructions.
+To determine whether this is the case, follow the steps in the following section.

 1. To verify whether the package for PHP version x.y is already available, run the command `sudo apt list phpx.y`.
 If the command displays details about the package, then it can be immediately installed.
 Packages are available for all currently supported versions.